 Some forms of yoga will give you a relaxing stretch, while others will really work up a sweat while you tone.
 To do yoga at home you’ll need a yoga mat, yoga accessories, in some cases, resistance bands.

 Fitness and nutrition apps to track what you eat

 What did I eat today?
 If you find you’re asking yourself that too often, you might want to join the legions who are picking up a smartphone and tracking food and water intake with a fitness and nutrition app.

 Some fitness tracker apps have the option to track your food intake as easily as you would track your workouts.
 They’ll also give you a spot to track what you drink so you know you’re always hydrated.
 One of the most popular ways to keep water with you at all times is by using a stainless steel water bottle.
 It keeps your water icy cold, and it’s great for the environment.

 These are just a few of the latest fitness trends you can follow this year and beyond.
-It’s easy to get excited about breaking a sweat and getting fit when you’ve got so many great options, so grab your fitness gear and make this your healthiest year yet.
+It’s easy to get excited about breaking a sweat and getting fit when you’ve got so many great options at Best Buy, so grab your fitness gear and make this your healthiest year yet.